 Drought is a word that elicits fear from fishermen and farmers alike, but the effects of drought extend far beyond those realms.
 The pulp and paper industry, with its heavy reliance on water, is particularly vulnerable to the effects of drought.

-It was no different this past summer for Catalyst Paper’s Crofton Mill, in the Cowichan Valley.
+It was no different this past summer for our client’s mill in the Cowichan Valley.
 Because of the dry summer conditions that the valley has experienced over the past two years, the river level was running dangerously low, threatening the mill, the town and the local fisheries.

-Working with Catalyst, Magna IV and H&T Power Technologies, Trinity designed a temporary distribution system to power 20 temporary submersible pumps, taking power from two new BC Hydro owned 1500kVA Padmount transformers.
+Working with the paper company, an electrical engineering firm and a power technology company, Trinity designed a temporary distribution system to power 20 temporary submersible pumps, taking power from two new BC Hydro owned 1500kVA Padmount transformers.

 Trinity provided two main breaker disconnects (a 1600A LSIG and a 2500A LSIG) to be fed directly from each BC Hydro transformer.
 Each breaker disconnect feeds a distribution panel downstream that is set up with the required breakers (20 x 200A breakers in all) to power the pumps.